63rabbits/midi2ubit_usageexsample/README.md

 ***Please note that the playing time is long.***

+[!]
+The file size is too big to download to micro:bit.
+To be improved.

 > Open this page at [https://63rabbits.github.io/midi2ubit_usageexsample/](https://63rabbits.github.io/midi2ubit_usageexsample/)

 ## Edit this project ![Build status badge](https://github.com/63rabbits/midi2ubit_usageexsample/workflows/MakeCode/badge.svg)